 Real commodity prices (in $) have been negatively correlated with the real 3-month T-bill rate.

 The relationship is statistically significant.
 Regression results for 1950-2012 are available in Frankel (2013), as are tests with alternative indices from CRB, Dow Jones, Reuters & Goldman Sachs, thanks to R.A.
 Marco Martinez del Angel.
+All these results are still significant in regression results updated to 2018, Frankel & Martinez (pdf).

 Other research deals with effects of commodity prices, especially in exporting countries, as opposed to causes.